Table of contents

 Parameter Type Description

-CUST_CHECK_MIME_TYPE BOOL Check whether the file extension name matches its MIME type.
-If they do not match, the file will be blocked.
+CUST_CHECK_MIME_TYPE BOOL Check if the file extension name matches its MIME type.
+If they do not match, the file is blocked.
 All MIME types and extension names can be exactly matched.
 For example:

 • Word files must be .doc or .dot